Krypto-IT/EncryptLibrary/README.md

 # EncryptLibrary
- ENcodes and decodes a string
+ Encodes and decodes a string